 Our common stock has been quoted on the OTCQB under the symbol "KURO" since September 16, 2015.
 Prior to September 16, 2015, there was no public market for our common stock.
-The high and low bid quotations per share of our common stock as reported by the OTCQB during the period from September 16, 2015, the date our common stock was first quoted on the OTCQB, until October 27, 2015, was \$16.00 and \$13.50, respectively.
+The high and low bid quotations per share of our common stock as reported by the OTCQB during the period from September 16, 2015, the date our common stock was first quoted on the OTCQB, until November 4, 2015, were \$25.00 and \$10.00, respectively.
 Such over-the-counter market quotations reflect inter-dealer prices, without markup, markdown or commissions, and may not necessarily represent actual transactions.
-The last reported sale price of our common stock on October 27, 2015 was \$16.00.
-In connection with the offering made hereby, we have applied for listing on the NASDAQ Global Select Market.
+The last reported sale price of our common stock on November 4, 2015 was \$12.00.
+In connection with the offering made hereby, our common stock has been approved for listing on the NASDAQ Global Select Market, beginning on November 5, 2015.
 In addition, please see "Our stock price may fluctuate significantly and you may have difficulty selling your shares based on current trading volumes of our stock.
 In addition, numerous other factors could result in substantial volatility in the trading price of our stock" and "There is a very limited public trading history for our common stock, so the public offering price in this offering does not reflect a reliable public trading price" in the "Risk Factors" section above.